Why You Need a Personal Mission Statement

 What It Is

-It doesn’t ask what you want to achieve.
-It asks who you want to become.
+A personal mission statement isn’t about what you want to achieve.
+It’s about who you want to become.

 Why It Matters

-Covey puts it plainly:
+Covey explains it simply:

 It's incredibly easy to get caught up in an activity trap, in the busyness of life, to work harder and harder at climbing the ladder of success only to discover it's leaning against the wrong wall.